 Activities Over the Last Year

-ISMB-2024: Dr. Meghna Verma and Dr. Matteo Bbarberis hosted the SysMod event in 2024.
-The event featured two keynote talks, 9 contributed talks, and 25 posters on topics including modeling of metabolic processes, immune processing, regulatory processes in epithelial to mesenchymal transition, agent based modeling tools, and modeling of viral infection with pathogens.
-Melissa Kemp (Georgia Institute of Technology & Emory University, Atlanta, USA) and Nathan Price (Thorne HealthTech, New York, USA) delivered the keynote talks on the following topics: SysMod awarded three poster prizes to Nirvana Nursimulu (1st prize), Ave Bisesi (2nd prize), and Dan Peng (3rd prize).
+ISMB-2025: Dr. Chiara Damiani and Dr. Matteo Barberis hosted the SysMod event in 2025 in Liverpool, UK.
+The event featured two keynote talks, 13 contributed talks, and 44 posters on topics including modeling of metabolic processes, immune processing, regulatory processes in epithelial to mesenchymal transition, and infection with pathogens.
+Jasmin Fisher (UCL Cancer Institute, University College London) and Ronan Fleming (School of Medicine, University of Galway, Ireland) delivered the keynote talks.
+SysMod awarded three poster prizes to Yanjun Liu (1st prize), Rupinder Kaur (2nd prize), and Sebastian Huß (3rd prize).
+The conference updates and talks were well received, and the keynote speaker sessions were well attended.
+The conference speaker session pictures were posted on our LinkedInLinkedIN SysMod COSI page.

-Publication from COSI: SysMod COSI published a perspectives article on computational modeling of biological systems and the role of the SysMod community advancing the field in Bioinformatics Advances.
+Publication from COSI: - Perspectives on computational modeling of biological systems and the significance of the SysMod community

 Equity, Diversification, and Inclusion Efforts